RegioHelden/django-datawatch/README.md

     return instance.product
 ```

+## Exceptions

+#### `DatawatchCheckSkipException`
+raise this exception to skip current check.
+The result will not appear in the checks results.

 ## Run your checks

 A management command is provided to queue the execution of all checks based on their schedule.